 6-monoacetylmorphine = 126 ng/mL

 Marijuana metabolite = 45 ng/mL

 The PtProtect report was negative for oxycodone and its metabolite oxymorphone but positive for morphine, 6-monoacetylmorphine (6-MAM) and marijuana.
-The report’s interpretation indicated that the positive 6-MAM was definitive proof for recent heroin use.
+The report’s interpretation indicates a positive 6-MAM is definitive proof for recent heroin use.
 The morphine test result was consistent with heroin use since heroin is metabolized to 6-MAM and morphine.

-The patient said the morphine positive was from the poppy-seed muffins she eats every morning.
-The PtProtect interpretation did not support the potential for poppy-seed ingestion because the free morphine level exceeded 300 ng/mL.
-Upon further discussion, the patient admitted to selling oxycodone tablets to fund her heroin habit.
+The patient says the morphine positive test result was from the poppy-seed muffins she eats every morning.
+The PtProtect interpretation does not support the potential for poppy-seed ingestion because the free morphine level exceeded 300 ng/mL.
+Upon further discussion, the patient admits to selling oxycodone tablets to fund her heroin habit.

 Case #3: Medication Safety—

 Why a Single Opioid Drug Test Order is Insufficient